Are You a Fund Administrator? Here’s What You Need to Know

 Once a participant, always a participant.
 That means that employees who left YWCA employment after they were enrolled in the Fund are automatically eligible upon rehire by a YWCA.
 To get them back in the system:

-* If the employee would like to make voluntary after-tax contributions, have them complete the A1 form.
+* If the employee would like to make voluntary after-tax contributions, they may elect to do so within their self-service portal or by completing the A1 form.

 * Upload completed forms to the Fund’s File Transfer system or Association Self-Service portal.